LogtalkDotOrg/logtalk3/manuals/sources/userman/events.rst

    object).

 The execution of actions, defined in a monitor, associated to each event, never affects the term that denotes the message involved
-   In other words, if the message contains uninstantiated variables, these are not affected by the acting of monitors associated to the event.
+   In other words, if the message contains unbound variables, these are not affected by the acting of monitors associated to the event.